Visiting Avebury: what you need to know

 The museum houses a collection of artefacts from the Avebury part of the World Heritage Site, from the Neolithic period onwards.

-The Circles Restaurant is open for light refreshments.
+Circles Restaurant is open for light refreshments Wed-Sun, 11am - 4pm.
 There is seating inside and out, including picnic tables.
-We offer a selection of delicious hot and cold drinks and a variety of delicious cakes, bakes and light lunches including soup, jacket potatoes and pasties.
+We offer a selection of delicious hot and cold drinks and delicious cakes and light lunches including soup and pasties.
+Please note that our due to supply chain difficulties our range is limited at the current time.

 The National Trust shop has a wide selection of gifts and treats and Cobblestones second-hand bookshop has hundreds of books to browse through.

-The toilets are located behind the Barn in the Old Farmyard (10am - 5.30pm) which is a 5 minute walk from the visitor car park, and Avebury High Street, behind the Coach House Cafe (10.30am - 5pm).
-From 1 November the Old Farmyard toilets will open (10am - 4pm) and the High Street toilets will be closed.
+The toilets are located behind the Great Barn in the Old Farmyard (10am - 4pm) which is a 5 minute walk from the visitor car park, and Avebury High Street.

 The stone circles are partiallty accessible.
 The ground floor of Avebury Manor is accessible as are the shop, restaurant and Avebury Manor Garden.

-Accessible toilets are available in the Old Farmyard and the High Street (see opening times above).
+Accessible toilets are available in the Old Farmyard (see opening times above).

 Assistance dogs are allowed everywhere.